qmk/qmk_firmware/keyboards/handwired/zergo/readme.md

 A compact 70% (15x6) keyboard inspired by the Katana60 project, but with F keys and adopted for the Russian layout.

 * Keyboard Maintainer: [Greenjack](https://github.com/greenjack-z)
-* Hardware Supported: *The PCBs, controllers supported*
+* Hardware Supported: own zErgo PCB for unique layout + chineese clone of Teensy 2.0++ controller.
-* Hardware Availability: *Links to where you can find this hardware*
+* Hardware Availability: protoptype self made hardware

 Make example for this keyboard (after setting up your build environment):